You can’t manage what you don’t measure. This statement is true for any aspect of your life, but none more appropriate than your finances.

 The first thing to do is record ALL your spending by writing it down in a notebook for one month.
 If you don’t fancy the ancient art of writing it down there are plenty of Budget Tracking Apps you can download to your smartphone that will do the same thing.
 It’s like keeping a food diary only you’re recording your spending habits.
-It will give you a better underestanding of what you’re spending your money on and where you can afford to make some savings.
-For example, €2.40 on a cup of coffee over 5 mornings adds up to €12 per week, that’s approximately €576 annually.
-We’re not saying don’t have that cup of coffee, we’re saying be aware of how and where your money is going and maybe cut down, rather than cut off.
+It will give you a better understanding of what you’re spending your money on and where you can afford to make some savings.
+For example, €2.40 on a cup of coffee over 5 mornings adds up to €12 per week.
+That’s approximately €576 annually.
+We’re not saying don’t have that cup of coffee.
+We’re saying be aware of how and where your money is going.
+Maybe cut down, rather than cut off.

 Our rule of thumb for effective budgeting and financial planning is 50/20/30.

 - 50% of your income should be earmarked for essentials.
 These include your mortgage, utility bills, food, children’s education, medical insurance, income protection, etc

 - 20% of your income should be earmarked for pension contributions & savings, including debt payments – credit card, rainy day fund, investments.
 Don’t forget the valuable tax relief that you will earn on your pension savings.